SymbionicNigel/dotfile-utils/README.md

 # Dotfile Utilities

-This project provides a robust, self-contained utility for managing dotfiles and othersecrets across multiple machines.
+This project provides a robust, self-contained utility for managing dotfiles and other secrets across multiple machines.
 It uses [chezmoi](https://chezmoi.io/) as its core engine and is designed to be included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in other projects.